hussein1574/Omnifood/README.md

 ## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This project is a Reddit clone and is not affiliated with or endorsed by Reddit.
+It is for educational and demonstration purposes only.

+Copyright © 2023 Hussein Medhat